Area of Practice

 Special Needs Trust

-A “special needs trust,” also known as a “supplemental needs trust,” is a mechanism to protect assets for A “special needs trust,” also known as a “supplemental needs trust,” is used to protect assets for the benefit of a disabled person in a way that does not disqualify the beneficiary from needs-based government benefits like SSI and Medicaid.
+A “special needs trust,” also known as a “supplemental needs trust,” is a mechanism to protect assets for the benefit of a disabled person in a way that does not disqualify the beneficiary from needs-based government benefits like SSI and Medicaid.
 Since these benefit programs have strict limits on the countable assets an individual can have (usually $2,000), even small gifts or inheritances can disqualify the individual from Medicaid and/or SSI unless the gifts are protected with a special needs trust.

 One type of special needs trust is established with the beneficiary’s own assets and funds and it is called a “self-settled trust” because it is funded with the disabled person’s own assets.
 Federal law created this trust and has specific guidelines that must be followed.
 In comparison, a “third party” special needs trust can also be set up for a disabled person to receive gifts and funds for their benefit that does not disqualify them from government benefits.